 Specific personalised arrangements are put in place in school to support students with medical conditions.
+Please also see the separate Supporting Students with Medical Conditions Policy.

 SECTION 9: MONITORING AND EVALUATION OF SEND

 We regularly and carefully monitor and evaluate the quality of provision we offer all students.
 The school reports the evaluations of all provisions to the Academy Council Representatives and the SEND Representative.
 These evaluation and monitoring arrangements promote an active process of continual review and improvement of provision for all students.